suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 where, Serialized Full Track Name is defined in {{ftn}}, and `Serialize` operation encodes Group ID and Object ID as {{RFC9000}} variable length integers.

-The `+` representations concatenation of byte strings,
+The `+` representations concatenation of byte strings.

 # MOQT Object Model Recap {#moqt}